Joshoji-cho Kadoma-shi, Osaka, 571-0063, Japan

 Osaka Club Series

 Charles Olivieri-Munroe (Cond.)

-In the opera house, Charles Olivieri-Munroe made his debut conducting Verdi's Falstaff at the Berlin Komische Oper in 2001.
-He led Mozart's Don Giovanni in Milan, Aida at the Lago di Como Festival and also conducted at Il Teatro Fenice in Venice.
+In the opera house, Charles Olivieri-Munroe made his Berlin conducting debut in 2001 leading Verdi's Falstaff at the Berlin Komische Oper.
+He has conducted Mozart's Don Giovanni in Milan; Verdi's Aida at the Lago di Como Festival and has also conducted at Il Teatro Fenice in Venice.
 In Amsterdam he presented an operatic cross-over production with the Netherlands National Ballet entitled Body & Voice.
 He has appeared at the Prague National Theatre (2008 Dvorak's Stabat Mater) and the Prague State Opera (2009 Martinu Gala).
-He was named music director for 50th anniversary of the Warsaw Chamber Opera in their 50th anniversary in 2012 conducting Stravinsky's Rake's Progress.
-In February 2014 he led the Dvorak National Theater in a critically acclaimed new production of Schumann's Genoveva with the Narodni Divadlo in Ostrava.
+He was named music director for 50th anniversary of the Warsaw Chamber Opera conducting Stravinsky's Rake's Progress.
+In February 2014 he led a critically acclaimed production of Schumann's Genoveva with the Narodni Divadlo in Ostrava.
 Previously he has also conducted Ilja Hurnik's Diogenes and Händel's Acis und Galatea in Brno.
 His Australian conducting debut took place at the Sydney Opera House in 2013.
 Upcoming productions include Rossini's Barbiere di Seviglia and Tchaikovsky's Evgeny Onegin in Cracow.

 (C) Kojima Concert Management (KCM) All Rights Reserved

 ･ Smetana : The Secret

 ･ Beethoven : The Emperor